 - Once the disease has progressed to stage B2, treatment is recommended to promote longevity and delay the progression of heart disease.
-The EPIC study has found that dogs who were treated with pimobendan lived on average 1,228 days (3.3 years) compared to dogs that received a placebo who only lived 766 days (2.1 years).
+The EPIC study has found that dogs who were treated with pimobendan lived on average 1,228 days (3.3 years) compared to dogs that received a placebo and only lived 766 days (2.1 years).

 - Dogs who enter Stage C disease will die without treatment.
 With treatment, these dogs can live for up to a year before succumbing to the disease.

-- Stage D disease is the end stage and many of these dogs may only live a short period with treatment.
+- Stage D disease is the end stage, and many of these dogs may only live a short period with treatment.

 Can Dogs Survive a Heart Murmur Without Treatment?